compiler-explorer/compiler-explorer/README.md

 You can also use `npm run dev` to run if `make dev` doesn't work on your machine.

-Some languages need extra tools to demangle them, e.g. `rust`, `d`, or `Haskell`.
+Some languages need extra tools to demangle them, e.g. `rust`, `d`, or `haskell`.
 Such tools are kept separately in the [tools repo](https://github.com/compiler-explorer/compiler-explorer-tools).

 Configuring compiler explorer is achieved via configuration files in the `etc/config` directory.
 Values are `key=value`.